automainint/sea-offers-bot-js/README.md

 If something don't work, feel free to [create an issue][issues-link].

 [Contact me][contact-link] if you need access to unobfuscated source code, guidance, or you have a new feature proposal.

-Join [our discord][discord-link].
+Join [our discord][discord-link]!

 ## Some tips to successfully run automatic operations on OpenSea
 - Have an OpenSea API key.